French fashion designer Pierre Cardin dies at 98 | DW | 29.12.2020

 Who was Pierre Cardin?

-Born into poverty in 1922 near Venice in northern Italy, his family emigrated to France when he was a young child.
+Born into poverty in 1922 near Venice in northern Italy, his family emigrated to France when he was still a child.

 He grew up in the French industrial town of Saint Etienne.
 At the age of 17 he became an apprentice to a tailor in Vichy and was already specializing in women's suits.